-THE FOLLOWING ARE NOT ALLOWED AT CCHS:
+THE FOLLOWING ARE NOT ALLOWED TO BE WORN AT CCHS:

-- 1. Head coverings, combs, picks, brushes, rollers, or bandanas - 2.
+- 1. Head coverings, hats, combs, picks, brushes, rollers, or bandanas - 2.
 Hairstyles and colors determined by the faculty and administration to be distracting to others. - 3.
 Sunglasses (unless doctor's note). - 4.
 Any garment that does not cover the midriff. - 5.
 Any garment that does not cover undergarments or which is immodest or revealing. - 6.
 See-through fabrics, which reveal undergarments - 7.
 Sleeveless shirts, tank tops, or spaghetti straps - 8.
 Low-cut shirts or blouses - 9.
 Sagging pants Oversized pants will not be tolerated at CCHS.
 Students who wear pants that are inappropriately sized to waist will be sent home to change.
 The student will receive corporal punishment for the offense. - 10.
-Pants or pant type clothing with holes above the knee, Shorts, Skirts, and/or dresses shorter than knee length, but no shorter than fingertip length must be accompanied by leggings or jeggings to cover exposed skin above the knee.
+Pants or pant type clothing with holes above the knee, Shorts, Skirts, and/or dresses shorter than knee length, but no shorter than fingertip length, must be accompanied by leggings or jeggings to cover exposed skin above the knee.
 See-through tights/leggings are not acceptable. - 11.
+Leggings, tights, yoga pants, etc. that are not covered by a shirt long enough to cover front

-Bedroom Clothing - 12.
-Emblems, slogans, and/or words referring or alluding to tobacco, alcohol, drugs, race, ethnic groups, sex, violence, gangs, or negative connotations. - 13.
-Clothing with song lyrics encouraging violence or groups who promote violence through their music. - 14.
-Visible body piercing except for earrings in the ear. - 15.
-Wallet Chains and Spiked Jewelry. - 16.
-Trench Coats
+- ends AND rear ends - 12.
+Bedroom Clothing - 13.
+Emblems, slogans, and/or words referring or alluding to tobacco, alcohol, drugs, race, ethnic groups, sex, violence, gangs, or negative connotations. - 14.
+Clothing with song lyrics encouraging violence or groups who promote violence through their music. - 15.
+Any body piercings that cause a distraction from learning. - 16.
+Wallet Chains and Spiked Jewelry